-To be considered for funding please complete the application providing information on:
+To be considered for funding please complete the application providing the following information:-

-All applications will be considered by the YAS Charity Expenditure Group.
-Meetings are held in March, June, September and December.
-If we do not have all of the information needed to make a decision your application will be referred to the next group meeting.
+All applications will be considered by the Yorkshire Ambulance Service Charity Expenditure Group.
+Meetings are held quarterly.
+If we do not have all of the information needed to make a decision, your application will be deferred to the next meeting.

-Following a successful application your group will be asked to make your the donation of your funds raised to the YAS Charity by a set date.
+Following a successful application your group will be asked to make the donation of your funds raised to the Yorkshire Ambulance Service Charity.
 On receipt of these funds, we will order your equipment and it will be issued to you.
 Your organisation will be responsible for installation.
 The YAS Charity will follow up to ensure the equipment has been installed and potentially arrange press/media work to celebrate the installation of this life-saving equipment in your community.